finner0203/finner0203/README.md

 👯 I’m looking to collaborate on any projects related to anything above

-💬 Ask me about Statistical modelling and financial modelling
+💬 Ask me about Statistical analysis and financial modelling

 📫 How to reach me: finn.tran@mail.utoronto.ca